Calaveras Grape Stomp and Street Faire

 Gold Rush Day gives everyone the rare pleasure of getting un-serious in a serious world.
 Every first Saturday in October the historic town of Murphys transforms into a frenzy of activity with two renowned events – the Calaveras Grape Stomp and the Gold Rush Street Faire.
 Both events run simultaneously between 10 a.m. and 5 p.m. and benefit Feeney Community Park on Highway 4 in Murphys.

-Organized by the Calaveras Wine Association, the Annual Calaveras Grape Stomp takes place in picturesque Murphys Park.
+Organized by the Calaveras Wine Alliance, the Annual Calaveras Grape Stomp takes place in picturesque Murphys Park.
 The day’s events include energetic stomp competitions every half hour, live and silent auctions, team costume contest and wine tasting of course.
+Registration and information for the 2017 Stomp is available here.

 Teams of two, one stomper and one swabber who collects the juice, stomp 25 pounds of grapes for three minutes.
 Out of the eight teams each half hour, the team that collects the most juice wins the heat and is eligible for the 4 p.m. finals.
 Cash awards and prizes are given to the first, second, and third place teams.